NeeeeT/counter-strike-game-plugins/README.md

-# Amxmodx Sources for Counter-Strike1.6
+# RPG Amxmodx scripts for Counter-Strike1.6
 Hi, I'm Nailaz.
-Here's my Amxmodx Sources for the game Counter-Strike 1.6.
+Here's my amxmodx scripts for the game Counter-Strike 1.6.
 .sma file type (source) is provided, you can use amxx compiler to compile it to .amxx type.
 All of it is public and coded by myself, if any problem or bug just contact me.